Data Protection & Privacy - Law & Computing

 Careers

-The MA in Data Protection and Privacy Law attracts both recent undergraduates and those already established in their careers.
+This MA programme is designed to foster both interdisciplinary knowledge and specialised expertise, preparing graduates for diverse career paths.
+Graduates of this course can go on to pursue a wide range of professional opportunities.
 The knowledge and skills you acquire through this programme are highly sought by law firms, tech companies, the compliance sector, research organisations and across multiple government departments.

 Graduates seek work in a variety of government departments, including the Data Protection Commission, the Department of Health, and Universities.
 Others may gravitate toward the private sector as many large firms, working across a range of services, continue to expand their privacy and data protection teams.
 These include, but are not limited to, financial services companies, law and accountancy firms and consultancy firms.